(Disclosure: Some of the links below may be affiliate links)

 Since there are drawbacks to the Modern Portfolio Theory, there must be some alternatives.

-The simplest alternative is simply to ignore this theory and to keep it simple as we did on this blog.
+The simplest alternative is simply to ignore this theory and to keep it simple, as we did on this blog.
 But it is not a real alternative to the MPT.

 On the other hand, the Post Modern Portfolio Theory (PMPT) is a direct alternative to the MPT.
 It is an evolution of the MPT.
 Instead of using the variance of returns as risk, the PMPT uses the downside risk.
-The downside risk is the risk of how much an investor stands to lose.
+The downside risk is how much an investor stands to lose.
 The downside risk represents a worst-case scenario for a given asset class.

 The PMPT fixes the issue that investors do not care about the variance of higher returns, only the variance of low returns.